lyhistory/lyhistory.github.io/docs/vuepress/docs/biography/language/KidEdu/dictionary/dictionary.md

 ​Mom: "Slow down, little walker！You did it—all dressed up like a superhero！" (竖起大拇指)

 ### Food

+#### drink

+Teacher:​​ "Children, look at your straw!
+We use it to sip drinks.
+Watch me: I put the straw in my mouth and sip gently."

+​Child A:​​ "I sip my juice!
+Like this?"

+​Teacher:​​ "Good try!
+Remember: sip, do not bite the straw.
+Biting can break it and hurt your teeth."

+​Child B:​​ "But I like to chew it!"

+​Teacher:​​ "Chewing makes the straw soft and dirty.
+Sip softly to enjoy your drink safely."

+​Child C:​​ "I sip, not bite!
+My straw stays strong!"

+​Teacher:​​ "Excellent!
+If you bite, we replace the straw.
+Always sip like a quiet mouse."

 #### Have Breakfast

 Pour your cereal,